thomasgwatson/alasdos/src/content/regen/dynasty2.md

 ###### Purity
 The world is fundamentally messy.
 I mean this in a physical sense but also in a metaphorical sense.
 Sometimes we have to rough it to get through.
-There are some extreme expressions of purity out in the world and I am not likely to make someone of that ilk conformable.
+There are some extreme expressions of purity out in the world.
 We need to roll our sleeves up and muck in.

 ![pool](img/distant-taranaki.JPG)